Varonis Systems (NASDAQ:VRNS) Issues Q2 2024 Earnings Guidance

-Varonis Systems (NASDAQ:VRNS – Get Free Report) updated its second quarter 2024 earnings guidance on Monday.
-The company provided earnings per share guidance of -0.030–0.020 for the period, compared to the consensus earnings per share estimate of -0.010.
+Varonis Systems (NASDAQ:VRNS – Get Free Report) issued an update on its second quarter 2024 earnings guidance on Monday morning.
+The company provided EPS guidance of -0.030–0.020 for the period, compared to the consensus EPS estimate of -0.010.
 The company issued revenue guidance of $123.0 million-$126.0 million, compared to the consensus revenue estimate of $125.5 million.
 Varonis Systems also updated its FY24 guidance to $0.13-0.16 EPS.

 Varonis Systems Price Performance

-Varonis Systems (NASDAQ:VRNS – Get Free Report) last announced its earnings results on Monday, February 5th.
-The technology company reported $0.02 earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.06) by $0.08.
-The company had revenue of $154.10 million for the quarter, compared to analyst estimates of $151.64 million.
+Varonis Systems (NASDAQ:VRNS – Get Free Report) last issued its quarterly earnings results on Monday, February 5th.
+The technology company reported $0.02 earnings per share for the quarter, topping the consensus estimate of ($0.06) by $0.08.
 Varonis Systems had a negative return on equity of 20.04% and a negative net margin of 20.22%.
-Analysts forecast that Varonis Systems will post -0.96 EPS for the current fiscal year.
+The company had revenue of $154.10 million for the quarter, compared to analysts’ expectations of $151.64 million.
+On average, equities research analysts predict that Varonis Systems will post -0.96 EPS for the current year.

-In other news, Director Gili Iohan sold 19,500 shares of the firm’s stock in a transaction that occurred on Thursday, February 29th.
-The stock was sold at an average price of $50.54, for a total value of $985,530.00.
-Following the transaction, the director now owns 19,263 shares in the company, valued at $973,552.02.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
-In other Varonis Systems news, EVP David Bass sold 116,325 shares of the firm’s stock in a transaction that occurred on Thursday, February 8th.
-The shares were sold at an average price of $50.32, for a total value of $5,853,474.00.
-Following the transaction, the executive vice president now directly owns 650,972 shares of the company’s stock, valued at approximately $32,756,911.04.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, Director Gili Iohan sold 19,500 shares of the business’s stock in a transaction that occurred on Thursday, February 29th.
-The stock was sold at an average price of $50.54, for a total value of $985,530.00.
-Following the transaction, the director now owns 19,263 shares in the company, valued at $973,552.02.
+In other Varonis Systems news, Director Ofer Segev sold 5,000 shares of Varonis Systems stock in a transaction that occurred on Friday, February 9th.
+The stock was sold at an average price of $52.13, for a total value of $260,650.00.
+Following the completion of the transaction, the director now directly owns 75,682 shares in the company, valued at $3,945,302.66.
+The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+In other news, CFO Guy Melamed sold 188,503 shares of Varonis Systems stock in a transaction that occurred on Thursday, February 8th.
+The stock was sold at an average price of $49.88, for a total transaction of $9,402,529.64.
+Following the sale, the chief financial officer now owns 645,876 shares of the company’s stock, valued at $32,216,294.88.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.
+Also, Director Ofer Segev sold 5,000 shares of Varonis Systems stock in a transaction that occurred on Friday, February 9th.
+The shares were sold at an average price of $52.13, for a total value of $260,650.00.
+Following the sale, the director now directly owns 75,682 shares in the company, valued at approximately $3,945,302.66.
 The disclosure for this sale can be found here.
-Insiders sold 372,419 shares of company stock valued at $18,571,413 over the last 90 days.
-Corporate insiders own 2.60% of the company’s stock.
+In the last 90 days, insiders have sold 372,419 shares of company stock worth $18,571,413.
+2.60% of the stock is currently owned by corporate insiders.

 About Varonis Systems